 The following is a list of rules that differ from VHSL.
 These rules will be in effect for the games.

-- 10-12 year olds will play 2 – 20 minute halves with a 3-minute half time.
-They will play full court 5 on 5 with regulation baskets and a 29.5 ball.
-Games can be played on Saturdays, and weeknights.
+6-7 year olds will play 2 – 20 minute halves with a 5 minute half time.
+They will play on a modified court, 5 on 5 with lowered baskets, 9 ft and a Jr. /intermediate size 27.5 ball.
+Games can be played on Saturdays and weeknight

 – 3 point shots – Count in this age division.

-- Free Throw Line – Use regulation line.
+– Free Throw Line – Modified for this age division.

 – Bench Location – Team benches will be located opposite of spectators, with parents and team benches not exceeding past the first hash mark on the court.
 Only two designated coaches per team allowed on the sideline, and they must remain within the hash marks.

-- Substitution –X marks the spot.
-Players must check in at the center court opposite the scorer’s table and remain on the spot until subbed.
+– Substitution – X marks the spot.
+Players must check in at the score table and remain on the spot until subbed.

-- Referees – Two officials will be used.
-Officials have final say, and may override scorekeeper.
+– Referees – One official per game for 6/7’s.
+Official has the final say, and may override scorekeeper.
 They should arrive 15 minutes before tip off.
-The officials must sign the scorebook for ages 6-12.
+The officials must sign the scorebook for ages 6-15.

 – Scorekeepers Duties – Collect rosters from coaches and record them into designated scorebook.
 Communicate with coaches and officials, and notify officials of substitution (if applicable.)
 Keep score by player and running score, record fouls (if applicable,) and notify officials and coaches if player has fouled out.